 - Exhale on the count of four through your mouth as you slightly bring your belly button towards your spine

 - Repeat for 12 to 20 breaths

-- Keep your mind on your breaths making it smooth and even
+- Keep your mind on your breaths, making them smooth and even

-- If you mind wanders, put a label on your thought and return your focus to breathing
+- If your mind wanders, put a label on your thought and return your focus to breathing

 - Visualize a mountain, focus on the mountain, become one with it

 - Explore the sensations you’ve experienced

 - Let go of the image and give your thanks to the mountain